jeoaspereirasilva/jeoaspereirasilva/README.md

 - 👋 Hi, I’m @jeoaspereirasilva
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning ...
-HTML,CSS,JavaScript,C language
+HTML,CSS,JavaScrip
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...